-The challenges facing the local, state and federal budgets and the future finances of the District are even greater due to the COVID-19 pandemic.
-The District is faced with budget increases such as salaries, health costs and rising retirement system contributions, during times of decreased state and/or federal funding.
+The challenges facing the local, state and federal budgets and the future finances of the District are even greater due to the ending of the ESSER grants in the Fall of 2024.
+The District is faced with budget increases such as salaries, health costs and rising retirement system contributions, during times of decreased federal funding.
 The management of the District continues to aggressively pursue pro-active in house expense reduction.
 The focus of this pursuit is to analyze expenditure and revenue trends.